Securing Your Browser

 Mullvad Browser

-While the Mullvad Browser technically meets the criteria to be listed as an official recommendation here, I’m currently listing it as an “honorable mention” for two reasons.
-The first is that it’s new and untested, and the second is usability.
-The Mullvad Browser is the result of a collaboration between Mullvad VPN and The Tor Project (see below) and is ultimately based on Firefox.
+While the Mullvad Browser technically meets the criteria to be listed as an official recommendation here, I list it as an “honorable mention” for one reason: usability.
+The Mullvad Browser is the result of a collaboration between Mullvad VPN and The Tor Project and is ultimately based on Firefox.
 The Mullvad Browser is basically “the Tor Browser without Tor.”
-It attempts to make all users look the same by applying the same settings to every user, thus defeating browser fingerprinting.
+It attempts to make all users look the same by applying the same settings to every user, thus defeating browser fingerprinting (please note it is recommended to use Mullvad Browser with a VPN).
 Furthermore, the Mullvad Browser offers a number of “hardening” features that make it more private and secure than regular Firefox.
-However, these changes unfortunately come at the cost of guaranteed usability, so while the Mullvad Browser is a great and recommended browser, users should expect some degree of site breakage and be prepared to use a backup browser in those cases.
+However, these changes may come at the cost of some possible site breakage from time to time, including breaking certain security features that I encourage (like the use of hardware security tokens, for example).
+I strongly recommend Mullvad Browser as a daily browser - in most cases, it will work excellently with few issues - however my advice to keep a backup browser (at the bottomo of this page) is particularly salient if you choose to do so.

 Tor Browser